ShawnYWY/Voice-controlled-LED/README.md

  Wake word : "Hi Jeson!"

+## Introduction
   In this project you can control the LED on the board LyraT by saying "Turn on the light." and "Turn off the light".
-However, with Skainet there are many more things you can do.
+However, with Skainet there are more things you can do.

-## Introduction

 ## Preparation
 * idf environment